Sebokolodi/RM-SYNTHESIS-1D/README.rst

 **Description:**

-RM-Synthesis is technique used to transform polarised intensity measured in wavelength-space (lambda) to polarised intensity in Faraday-space (RM) -- see Brentjen & de Bruyn (2005) for more details.
-Or vice versa.
+RM-Synthesis is technique used to transform polarised intensity measured in wavelength-space (lambda) to polarised intensity in Faraday-space (RM) or vice versa-- see Brentjen & de Bruyn (2005) for more details.

 **Motivation and the Approach**